-dominating was repeated, when additional years are dropped from the estimation sample (not reported here).
+parameter of the capital augmenting technical progress (λ{κ}) decreased and turned statistically insignificant in 1997:4 (second column in Table 3).
+Correspondingly, the role of labor-augmenting technical progress was strengthened with, in fact, the curvature parameter, λ_N , exceeding one.
+Moreover, the residual and likelihood results of the system are also satisfactory.
+This pattern of technical progress with labor augmentation dominating was repeated, when additional years are dropped from the estimation sample (not reported here).
 The estimate for the elasticity of substitution remained uniformly around 0.7.
-Hence, we find that until the end of 1997 technical progress was quite consistent with Acemoglu-type technological progress i.e. technical progress is asymptotically labour augmenting with the contribution of capital augmenting progress gradually fading out.
+Hence, we find that until the end of 1997 technical progress was quite consistent with Acemoglu-type technological progress i.e. technical augmenting progress gradually fading out.
 Thereafter there is a break in the nature of factor augmenting technical progress.
-This is also consistent with the findings of Mourre (2006) and the references therein.18
+This is also consistent with the findings of Mourre (2006) for raw labor productivity and consistent with our earlier discussion of structural breaks, Sections 2.2-2.3.21

 Therefore, we proceed to re-estimate allowing for a very general form of structural break (affecting both the curvature and growth rate of factor augmentation).
-We can see in the third column of Table 2, that the parameters of technical progress and curvature in the pre-break sample (i.e., $\gamma{N1}, \lambda{N1}; \gamma{K1}, \lambda{K1}$) essentially remain unchanged with labour being the dominant contributor to overall productivity.
+We can see in column 3 of Table 3, that the parameters of technical progress and curvature in the pre-break sample (i.e., γ{N1} , λ{N1} ; γ{K1} , λ{K1}) essentially remain unchanged (relative to column 2) with labor being the dominant contributor to overall productivity.
 As might be expected, however, estimation of factor curvature after 1997:4 is severely limited by the available observations.
 Accordingly, we calibrated them on the basis of economically reasonable priors (at midpoint on the unit interval: $\lambda{N2} = \lambda{K2} = 0.5$); to have the curvature parameters exceeding unity would not only be incompatible with a balanced-growth prior (which, after all, is our natural prior) but would also imply that the detected productivity slowdown and technical-progress break would be permanent in nature (which is an extremely strong assumption and largely at odds with the relevant time-series literature).
-Likewise, setting them marginally below unity (e.g., 0.99) would imply an exceptionally persistent dynamics following the break in factor augmentation.19
+Likewise, setting them marginally below unity (e.g., 0.99) would imply an exceptionally persistent dynamics following the break in factor augmentation.22

 What can we conclude?
-Our paper is concerned with the medium-run economic performance of the euro area and formalising the concept of the medium run in general. -This is analyzed within the framework of a long-run supply system using a CES production function with time-varying, factor-augmenting technical progress.
-We find that the elasticity of substitution between labour and capital is well below unity and that until 1997 labouraugmenting technical progress occurs at a slightly accelerating rate whereas the rate of capitalaugmenting technical progress is declining.
-In 1997/98 there is a break in technical progress with an upward shift in capital augmenting technical progress and a downward shift in labour augmenting progress.
-Although upward shift in capital augmenting is somewhat higher than the drop in labour augmenting progress, the growth of total factor productivity decelerates - due to lower income share of capital than labour the weight of capital augmenting technical progress in total factor productivity than that of labour.
-Estimated factor augmented technical progress also explains in a reasonable way, why the output growth required to keep unemployment rate unchanged (Okun's Law) was so much higher in the 1970's than presently and why the average labour productivity simultaneously with the IT revolution over during about last ten years has decelerated while, for instance in the U.S. it has accelerated.
-In the euro area, due to the high unemployment rate, the availability of labour force does not set constraints to the medium-run growth and, hence, technical progress coupled with the IT revolution has taken the capital augmenting form.
-Given a below-unitary elasticity of substitution, this pattern of technical growth rates helps explain the dynamics and development of factor income shares in the euro area.
-This combination of labour and capital augmenting technical progress mimics eventual convergence to path balanced growth with constant factor shares (in line with economic theory) but, in line with our "medium-run" emphasis, only approximately so.
-Our results are therefore supportive of Acemoglu's view on biased technical change where labour efficiency is dominant in the long run while capital efficiency growth must fade away.
+We find that the elasticity of substitution between labor and capital is well below unity and that until 1997 labor-augmenting technical progress occurs at a slightly accelerating rate whereas the rate of capital-augmenting technical progress is declining.
+In 1997/98 there is a break in technical progress with an upward shift in capital augmenting technical progress and a downward shift in labor augmenting progress.
+Although the upward shift in capital augmenting is somewhat higher than the drop in labor augmenting progress, the growth of total factor productivity decelerates - due to the relatively lower income share of capital in total factor productivity.
+Estimated factor augmented technical progress also explains in a reasonable way, why the output growth required to keep unemployment rate unchanged (Okun's Law) was so much higher in the 1970's than presently and why the average labor productivity simultaneously with the IT revolution over during about last ten years has decelerated while, for instance in the U.S. it has accelerated.
+In the euro area, due to the high unemployment rate, the availability of labor force does not set constraints to the medium-run growth and, hence, technical progress coupled with the

-18 We also confirmed a break in labour productivity using a number of well-known structural break tests (details available).
-The statistical fit of the non-linear system is uniformly optimized using a break in 1997:4.
+21 We also confirmed a break in labour productivity using the well-known Bai-Perron (2003) battery of structural break tests (details available).
+Likewise, the statistical fit of the non-linear system is uniformly optimized using a break in 1997:4.